Jackson Martínez: Atlético Madrid

-Martínez was linked heavily with Arsenal again following his departure from Porto, but on 27 June 2015, he confirmed that he was moving to Spanish side Atlético Madrid.
+Martínez was linked heavily with Arsenal, Milan, and other European clubs again following his departure from Porto, but on 27 June 2015, he confirmed that he was moving to Spanish side Atlético Madrid.
 Four days later, it was announced on Porto's official website that Atlético were willing to pay the full €35 million release fee for the Colombian player.
-On 15 July, Atlético officially announced the transfer, and he signed a four-year-contract running until 2019.
+On 15 July, Atlético officially announced the transfer, and he signed a four-year contract running until 2019.
 He was officially presented at the Vicente Calderón Stadium on 26 July in front of around 10,000 people.

 Martínez made his La Liga debut on 22 August, being substituted after an hour for Fernando Torres in a 1–0 home win over Las Palmas.
 A week later, Martínez came off the bench and scored his first goal for Atlético in a 3–0 victory over Sevilla.
-On 21 October, he scored his first UEFA Champions League goal for the club against FC Astana in a 4–0 win, and four days later, he opened the scoring in a 2–1 victory against Valencia.
+However, after only scoring once in seven games, he began to receive criticism from the press, failing to score more than five goals in seven games for the first time since moving to Europe in 2011.
+On 21 October, he scored his first UEFA Champions League goal for the club against Astana in a 4–0 win, and four days later, he opened the scoring in a 2–1 victory against Valencia.
 On 12 November, while playing for the Colombia national team against Chile, he suffered an ankle injury and had to be taken off the field on a stretcher, which ruled him out for a month.
 He made his return on 30 December in a 0–2 away win against Rayo Vallecano, entering the pitch in the 70th minute and assisting Antoine Griezmann's goal in the last minute.

-He left the club a few weeks later because he struggled to adapt to Diego Simeone's playing style, as he was more accustomed to playing as a lone striker with Porto.
+He struggled to adapt to Diego Simeone's playing style, as he was more accustomed to playing as a lone striker with Porto.
 The press labelled him "a flop" and some of his teammates said he was not confident, with club president Enrique Cerezo adding that the player "wasn't at the level of the club".